aimms/documentation/pro/system-requirements.rst

 Client requirements differs a bit depending on the use (to develop or as a end user) and type (WinUI/WebUI) of the AIMMS Applications.

+**For using WebUI applications:**

+* Any operating system including Windows, MacOS and iOS
+* Browser: recent Chrome version, Internet Explorer 11 or recent Edge version.
+* For iOS the Safari browser is supported
+* For applications that have been built with the previous generation UI builder, ‘WinUI’ additional browsers are supported: IE8+, Firefox and Opera.

 **For developing WinUI/WebUI applications and using WinUI applications:**

 * Windows 7 or higher, 32-bit (x86) or 64-bit (x64)
 * At least 8 GB RAM, maximum model size is only restricted by available RAM
 * 10 GB of available hard disk space
-* Browser: recent Chrome version, Internet Explorer 11 or recent Edge version

-**For using WebUI applications:**

-* Any operating system including Windows, MacOS and iOS
 * Browser: recent Chrome version, Internet Explorer 11 or recent Edge version.
-* For iOS the Safari browser is supported
-* For applications that have been built with the previous generation UI builder, ‘WinUI’ additional browsers are supported: IE8+, Firefox and Opera.

 Network Requirements